ImChong/Practice_LeetCode_C/README.md

 ## Common Function Modules

-All the shared common code will be placed in [Common_Func](00_Basics/01_Common_Func/) folder. with the following workflows to ensure the quality of the code:
+To ensure code quality, all shared common code based on different programming topics will be placed in the [Common_Func](00_Basics/01_Common_Func/) folder following these workflows:

 | Workflows | Source Code |
 |----------|----------|